-2.6.2.3 Type of Pharmacy (PHARTP1-PHARTP7)
+Type of Pharmacy (PHARTP1-PHARTP9)

 Household respondents were asked to list the type of pharmacy from which household members purchased their medications.
 A respondent could list multiple pharmacies associated with each member's prescriptions in a given round or over the course of all rounds combined covering the survey year.
 All household-reported pharmacies are provided on this file, but there is no link in the survey or in the data file enabling users to know the type of pharmacy from which a specific prescription was obtained if multiple pharmacies are listed.
-The variables PHARTP1 through PHARTP7 identify the types of pharmacy providers from which the person's prescribed medicines were purchased.
-The possible types of pharmacies include the following: (1) mail-order, (2) another store, (3) HMO/clinic/hospital, (4) drug store, and (5) on-line.
+The variables PHARTP1 through PHARTP9 identify the types of pharmacy providers from which the person's prescribed medicines were purchased.
+The possible types of pharmacies include the following: (1) mailorder, (2) another store, (3) HMO/clinic/hospital, (4) drug store, and (5) on-line.
 A -1 value for PHARTPn indicates that the household did not report "nth" pharmacy.
-Starting with the 2018 data, the pharmacy types are those reportedly used by the person.
-For prior data years, the pharmacy types are those reportedly used by anyone in the Reporting Unit (RU).
+The pharmacy types are those reportedly used by the person in the purchase round and any prior rounds.

-2.6.2.4 Analytic Flag Variables (RXFLG-INPCFLG)
+Analytic Flag Variables (RXFLG-INPCFLG)